WAXE (WAXE) Self Reported Market Capitalization Reaches $328.55 Million

 WAXE Coin Profile

-WAXE was first traded on September 30th, 2020.
+WAXE’s launch date was September 30th, 2020.
 WAXE’s total supply is 3,700,000 coins.
 WAXE’s official Twitter account is @WAX_io and its Facebook page is accessible here.
 WAXE’s official website is on.wax.io/wax-io.

-It is usually not possible to buy alternative cryptocurrencies such as WAXE directly using US dollars.
-Investors seeking to acquire WAXE should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy WAXE using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as WAXE directly using U.S. dollars.
+Investors seeking to trade WAXE should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase WAXE using one of the aforementioned exchanges.

 Receive News & Updates for WAXE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for WAXE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.